What Are PFAS? How To Safeguard Your Family Against Contaminated Drinking Water

 This is extremely unfortunate as the harmful effects of PFAS include (but are not limited to):[2][3][7][8]

-As you can see, cumulative exposure to PFAS over time can significantly impact our health, making it crucial to avoid over-accumulation of these chemicals for ourselves and our families.
+As you can see, cumulative exposure to PFAS over time can significantly impact our health, making it crucial to avoid over-accumulation of these chemicals.

 Sadly, it is no longer safe to assume that tap water or bottled water is free from PFAS contamination.

-While some progress has been made in Europe regarding the banning of PFAS, the U.S. government's actions have been slower.
+While some progress has been made in Europe on banning PFAS, the U.S. government's actions have been slower.

 If you have the budget for it, consider investing in a quality whole-house water filter for maximum protection.

-Ensuring that our essential resources like water and air stay pure and safe is absolutely vital for our health, and also the health of our planet!
+Ensuring that essential resources like water and air stay pure and safe is vital for our health, and the health of our planet!

 Relying solely on government regulations and restrictions isn't sufficient to keep our loved ones safe.
-That's why it's crucial for us to take diligent and proactive measures to prioritize the safety of our water supply.
+That's why we must take diligent and proactive measures to prioritize the safety of our water supply.

-Consider contacting Dr. Speiser of CWR if you have questions about your water supply and PFAS contamination.
+Consider contacting Dr. Speiser of Clear Water Revival if you have questions about your water supply and PFAS contamination.

 Let's continue to empower ourselves with education about PFAS and commit to a future where every individual has the fundamental right to access safe drinking water!